tgogos/curriculum-skills/README.md

 # SKILLCRAWL
-### *Crawler written using the esco_skill_extractor (PetraSkill) library for identifying relevant skills in university lessons, printing URLs AND skill keywords*
+### *Crawler written using the esco_skill_extractor (PetraSkill) library for identifying relevant skills in university lessons, printing URLs and skill keywords*

+### Not implemented: Compatibility with other syllabus outside EU.

 ## Running the crawler:
 ```
 python skillcrawl.py